serversideup/ansible-collection-spin/README.md

 To use this collection, it is recommended to install `spin` via the [official installation instructions](https://serversideup.net/open-source/spin/docs/).
 Once installed, you can use the `spin provision` command to provision your servers.
 This command will automatically install the collection for you.

 ## Requirements
-In the early phases of this project, we will be supporting **Ubuntu 22.04** only.
+In the early phases of this project, we will be supporting **Ubuntu 22.04** and **Ubuntu 24.04** only.
 We do intend to support other operating systems as we continue to develop this project.

 ## Demo
 Here's a demo showing a process of creating a new Laravel project and deploying it to production: